-What is this policy?
+1.2 What is this policy?

 Online safety is an integral part of safeguarding and requires a whole school, cross-curricular approach and collaboration between key school leads.
-Accordingly, this policy is written in line with 'Keeping Children Safe in Education' 2023 (KCSIE), 'Teaching Online Safety in Schools', statutory RSHE guidance and other statutory documents.
+Accordingly, this policy is written in line with 'Keeping Children Safe in Education' 2024 (KCSIE), 'Teaching Online Safety in Schools', statutory RSHE guidance and other statutory documents.
 It is cross-curricular (with relevance beyond Relationships, Health and Sex Education, Citizenship and Computing) and designed to sit alongside or be integrated into your school's statutory Child Protection & Safeguarding Policy.
 Any issues and concerns with online safety must always follow the school's safeguarding and child protection procedures.

-Who is it for; when is it reviewed?
+1.3 Who is it for; when is it reviewed?

-This policy should be a living document, subject to full annual review but also amended where necessary during the year in response to developments in the school and local area.
-Although many aspects will be informed by legislation and regulations, we will involve staff, governors, pupils/students and parents in writing and reviewing the policy and make sure the policy makes sense and it is possible to follow it in all respects.
-This will help ensure all stakeholders understand the rules that are in place and why, and that the policy affects day-to-day practice.
+This policy is a living document, subject to full annual review but also amended where necessary during the year in response to developments in the school and local area.
+Although many aspects will be informed by legislation and regulations, we will involve staff, governors, pupils/students and parents in writing and reviewing the policy and make sure the policy makes sense and is possible to follow in all respects.
+This will help all stakeholders to understand the rules that are in place and why, and that the policy affects day-to-day practice.
 Pupils/students could help to design a version in language their peers understand or help you to audit compliance.
 Acceptable Use Policies for different stakeholders help with this - ensure these are reviewed alongside this overarching policy.
 Any changes to this policy should be immediately disseminated to all the above stakeholders.

-Who is in charge of online safety?
+1.4 Who is in charge of online safety?

-KCSIE makes clear that "the designated safeguarding lead should take lead responsibility for safeguarding and child protection (including online safety)."
+KCSIE makes clear that "the designated safeguarding lead should take lead responsibility for safeguarding and child protection (including online safety and understanding the filtering and monitoring systems and processes in place)."
 The DSL can delegate activities but not the responsibility for this area and whilst subject leads, e.g. for RSHE will plan the curriculum for their area, it is important that this ties into a whole-school approach.

-What are the main online safety risks in 2023/2024?
+1.5 What were the main online safety risks in 2023/2024?